freqtrade/freqtrade/docs/hyperopt.md

 We recommend you start by taking a look at `hyperopt.py` file located in [freqtrade/optimize](https://github.com/freqtrade/freqtrade/blob/develop/freqtrade/optimize/hyperopt.py)

 ### Configure your Guards and Triggers
-There are two places you need to change in your strategy file to add a new buy strategy for testing:
+There are two places you need to change to add a new buy strategy for testing:
 - Inside [populate_buy_trend()](https://github.com/freqtrade/freqtrade/blob/develop/freqtrade/optimize/hyperopt.py#L278-L294).
 - Inside [hyperopt_space()](https://github.com/freqtrade/freqtrade/blob/develop/freqtrade/optimize/hyperopt.py#L218-L229)
 and the associated methods `indicator_space`, `roi_space`, `stoploss_space`.

 There you have two different type of indicators: 1. `guards` and 2. `triggers`.
-1. Guards are conditions like "never buy if ADX < 10", or never buy if current price is over EMA10.
+1. Guards are conditions like "never buy if ADX < 10", or "never buy if current price is over EMA10".
-2. Triggers are ones that actually trigger buy in specific moment, like "buy when EMA5 crosses over EMA10" or buy when close price touches lower bollinger band.
+2. Triggers are ones that actually trigger buy in specific moment, like "buy when EMA5 crosses over EMA10" or "buy when close price touches lower bollinger band".

 Hyperoptimization will, for each eval round, pick one trigger and possibly multiple guards.
 The constructed strategy will be something like